-According to this concept, when a gentile embraces the Messiah, he/she becomes one of the chosen people (a good example is Ruth).
-Therefore, if a gentile believes in the Messiah, he/she becomes a part of Israel and must also believe in the message Israel received at Mount Sinai, namely the message of the Covenant of YHVH and His Torah and that the Messiah goes hand in hand with the observance of the Torah, as He indeed observed the Torah.
+According to this concept, when a gentile embraces the Messiah, he/she becomes one of the chosen people (a good example of this is Ruth).
+Therefore, if a gentile believes in the Messiah, he/she becomes a part of Israel and must also believe in the message Israel received at Mount Sinai, namely the message of the Covenant of YHVH and His Torah, and that the faith in the Messiah goes hand in hand with the observance of the Torah, as He observed the Torah.

 However, when the message of the Covenant reached Rome, Rome changed the message.
-Rome changed the message of the Messiah from the resurrection and the ingathering of all Israel to condemnation and replacement.
+Rome changed the message of the Messiah: from the resurrection and the ingathering of all Israel to the condemnation and replacement.
 Thus, the faith did not change Rome, but Rome changed the faith.